Just-Some-Bots/MusicBot/README.md

 # MusicBot

+### This is the old version of the bot.
+The rewrite is in the develop branch.

 ## What does it do?

 It plays music in a plug.dj "request" style and if nothing is left it will play through a list of existing songs!